dnp3/opendnp3-guide/mkdoc/docs/api/logging.md

 ### Individual loggers

 Each channel has its own _Logger_ whose log level can be individually configured and adjusted at run-time.
 This allows you increase the log-level of a particular channel, without receiving full protocol analysis for every channel and grinding the system to a halt.
-You specifiy the initial log level for each channel when it is created.
+You specify the initial log level for each channel when it is created.
 You can adjust it during execute by calling _IChannel::SetLogFilters_.

 ### Log levels